-TSS DIS provides over $80 million in IT products and solutions to approximately 300 state entities, K-12 public schools, business and administrative departments of higher education, cities and counties, and public safety organizations across the state.
+TSS DIS provides IT products and solutions to state entities, K-12 public schools, cities and counties, and public safety organizations across the state.

 TSS DIS is the engine that keeps public systems operational.
-It is responsible for managing the private state network dedicated for the sole use of over 1,500 governmental sites throughout the state.
+It is responsible for managing the private state network dedicated for the sole use of governmental sites throughout the state.
 TSS DIS works 24/7/365 to ensure that the network is constantly available to these sites responsible for delivering public services to the citizens of Arkansas.
-Some examples include systems for motor vehicle registrations, driver’s license renewal, child support information, unemployment insurance claims, public financial and food assistance programs, electronic offender tracking and management, and the public school computer network financial management software.
+Some examples include systems for motor vehicle registrations, driver’s license renewal, child support information, unemployment insurance claims, public financial and food assistance programs, electronic offender tracking and management, and the public-school computer network student and financial management systems.

 The IT professionals employed at DIS are responsible for the department’s core competencies including:

 - Virtual Private Cloud for Public Sector